A small business owner reviewing their alcoholic beverage inventory

 Paying the annual premium

 You can choose to pay your insurance premiums once a month or once a year.
-While making a smaller payment each month requires less money up front, it may cost more in the long run since insurers often offer discounts to businesses that pay an annual premium.
+While making a smaller monthly payment requires less money up front, it may cost more in the long run, since insurers often offer discounts to businesses that pay an annual premium.

 Managing your risks